 There are many reasons devices go missing – from simple, unintended misplacement to concerted theft efforts by organized crime rings.
 The Investigations and Recovery Team works with numerous industries including education, healthcare, financial, oil and gas, and others.
 Why?
-Because loss and theft unfortunately occurs everywhere and data protection is important to everyone.
+Because loss and theft, unfortunately, occur everywhere and data protection is important to everyone.

 One tip to leave you with: if one of your devices goes missing and you’re an Absolute customer, your first step should be to call us rather than institute a device freeze – even if you have that capability.
 Let our experts look into the incident and determine the best course of action.
 If needed, we will coordinate with law enforcement on your behalf and let you know if the device’s data was encrypted or not so you know if reporting will be necessary given GDPR requirements.

 Finally, it’s important to remember that device tracking isn’t device recovery.
 Don’t attempt to recover a stolen device on your own.
 If a crime has been committed, let the professionals handle it.

 Whether a device goes missing for accidental or malicious reasons, the risk is the same.
 How can you prepare your organization?
 Learn how Baltimore City Public School System secures their student technology investment and works with Absolute’s investigations team to recover lost or stolen devices: Download Case Study.